Funeral potatoes

 Funeral potatoes is a potato-based hotdish or casserole, similar to au gratin potatoes, popular in the American Intermountain West and Midwest.
-It is called "funeral" potatoes because it is commonly served as a side dish during traditional after-funeral dinners, but it is also served at potlucks and other social gatherings, sometimes under different names.
+It is a common side dish during traditional after-funeral dinners, but it is also served at potlucks and other social gatherings, sometimes under different names.

 The dish has been associated with members of the Church of Jesus Christ of Latter-day Saints (LDS Church) because of its popularity among members of the church.

 History

 According to Epicurious, the dish "emerged in Utah’s Mormon community during the late 19th century".
 According to NPR, the LDS Relief Society served the dish for organization functions, and it spread within the community.
 Recipes can be found in multiple Relief Society cookbooks dating to the early 20th century.
 By the mid-20th century recipes called for convenience foods.

 Because of its reliance on calorie-laden inexpensive convenience foods often stored by members of the church, the dish could be produced quickly, cheaply, and in large amounts, making it a common choice for occasions where large numbers were expected.
 It is common for families to store a casserole dish of funeral potatoes in order to have it on hand if needed.